A $p$-adic Simpson correspondence for smooth proper rigid varieties: Introduction

 which is natural in the datum of the pair $(X,\mathbb X)$. \end{Theorem} Here an exponential for $K$ is a continuous splitting of the $p$-adic logarithm $\log\colon 1+\mathfrak m_K\to K$, and the two sides of the $p$-adic Simpson correspondence $ \mathrm{S}_{\mathbb X,\Exp}$ are defined as follows: \begin{Definition} \begin{enumerate} \item A pro-\'etale vector bundle on $X$ is a finite locally free sheaf on the pro-\'etale site $X_{\proet}$ of Scholze \cite{Scholze_p-adicHodgeForRigid} endowed with the completed structure sheaf $\widehat{\O}$. \item A Higgs bundle on $X$ is a pair $(E,\theta)$ of an analytic vector bundle $E$ on $X$ and a morphism of $\O_X$-modules $\theta\colon E\to E\otimes \Omega_X^{1}(-1)$ satisfying $\theta\wedge \theta=0$. \end{enumerate} \end{Definition}

-Faltings constructed the $p$-adic Simpson correspondence in the case when $X$ is a smooth projective curve \cite{Faltings_SimpsonI}, under some further assumptions on $X$ and $K$.
-More precisely, he formulated it in terms of ``generalised representations'', which are equivalent to pro-\'etale vector bundles (see \cite[Prop.\ 2.3]{heuer-G-torsors-perfectoid-spaces}).
+Faltings constructed the $p$-adic Simpson correspondence in the case when $X$ is a smooth projective curve \cite{Faltings_SimpsonI}, under some further assumptions on $X$ and $K$, and formulated in terms of ``generalised representations'', which are equivalent to pro-\'etale vector bundles (see also \cite[\S1.5]{heuer-sheafified-paCS} for some background).
 Since then, it has been one of the main open questions in the area whether such a correspondence exists in higher dimension (see e.g.\ \cite[Foreword]{AGT-p-adic-Simpson}). \Cref{t:main-thm} confirms that this is the case: It generalises Faltings' result not only from smooth projective curves to smooth proper varieties, but further to the rigid analytic setting.

 Our method is quite different from that of \cite{Faltings_SimpsonI} even for curves, and we can avoid any use of semi-stable models and log-structures.
 Instead, we work with Scholze's perfectoid foundations of $p$-adic Hodge theory.
 As a consequence, our result is stronger than that of Faltings even in the case of curves, namely we need weaker choices, as we will explain below.